-DEED is working to address disparities and achieve economic equity for all Minnesotans by identifying and breaking down barriers to employment and business opportunities.
-Data on the populations served are valuable for program development and policy decisions.
-The SBDC tracks data on businesses served who represent targeted groups including communities of color, individuals with disabilities, veterans, and women.
+DEED is working to address ongoing disparities with a view to achieving economic equity for all Minnesotans by identifying and breaking down barriers to employment and business opportunities.
+Data on populations served are valuable for program development and policy decisions.
+SSBCI 2.0 has specific goals for financial assistance to businesses owned by socially and economically disadvantaged individuals.